Things to know before you act as an Owner-Builder!

 When you sign a building permit application as an owner/builder, you assume full responsibility for all phases of your project and its integrity.
 You must pull all building permits.
-Your project must pass codes and building inspections.
+Your project must

 The owner/builder is responsible for ordering materials and making sure all suppliers are paid.

 An owner/builder is also responsible for supervising, scheduling and paying subcontractors.
 If you use anyone other than your immediate family or a licensed subcontractor for work, you may be considered an “employer”.

 READ THIS > Employers must register with the state and federal governments and are obligated to participate in state and federal income tax withholding, federal social security taxes, workers’ compensation insurance, disability insurance costs, and unemployment compensation contributions